-In El Salvador, where 1 out of 5 sick people can’t afford the medication they need to get well, the Clínica Integral de Atención Familiar in Santiago de María provides quality health care, medications, and outreach services to thousands of underserved families.
+In El Salvador, where 1 out of 5 sick people can’t afford the medication they need to get well, the Clínica Integral de Atención Familiar in Santiago de María provides low cost, quality health care, medications, and outreach services to thousands of underserved families.

 Since its founding by Americares in 2003, the Family Clinic in El Salvador has provided diagnostic services and treatment for a range of conditions, from acute illness, to chronic and communicable diseases – often working on the front lines of disease outbreaks such as Zika.
 The work of the Clinic is built on the basic precepts of primary health care: Promotion, Prevention, Healing and Rehabilitation.

 The Americares Family Clinic is staffed by a dedicated group of local doctors, dentists, a psychologist, registered nurses and licensed technicians who provide a number of comprehensive Health Care Services, including:

 General Medicine, Pediatrics, Gynecology, Obstetrics, Dentistry, Internal Medicine, Psychology, Nutrition, Physiotherapy, Mammography, X-Ray Services, Ultrasound, Electrocardiograms, Audiometry, Clinical Laboratory Testing, Respiratory Therapy, Bone Density Screening, Minor Surgery, Dermatology, Pulmonology and Visual Health as well as Pharmacy Services.

 The majority of the health problems facing the community served by the clinic can often be attributed to conditional environmental factors, human behaviors and social determinants of health.
 Therefore the clinic offers regular health education programs to individuals who seek treatment from the clinic as well as within the surrounding community.
 The clinic conducts educational activities based on health promotion and prevention, covering over 30 various topics and reaching thousands of families.